Horner syndrome is ptosis, miosis, and anhidrosis due to dysfunction of cervical sympathetic output.

 Peripheral lesions may be preganglionic or postganglionic in origin.

 Instilling eyedrops can help confirm and characterize Horner syndrome.
-First, cocaine (4 to 5%) or apraclonidine (0.5%) drops are put in both eyes.
-The following results suggest Horner syndrome:
+First, cocaine (4 to 5%) or apraclonidine (0.5%) drops are put in both eyes:

-Postganglionic lesion: The pupil of the affected eye does not dilate, but the pupil of the unaffected eye does, resulting in increased anisocoria.
+Postganglionic lesion: The pupil of the affected eye does not dilate, but the pupil of the unaffected eye dilates, resulting in increased anisocoria.

 Central or preganglionic lesion: The pupil of the affected eye dilates normally or more than it normally does, and the pupil of the unaffected eye dilates normally, resulting in decreased or unchanged anisocoria.
 (However, postganglionic lesions sometimes produce the same results.)